MarkusBernhardt/ReSparker/README.md

 ## Why
 My main goal of this project is the protection of the interests, rights and freedoms of the owners of a Sparx skate sharpener machine.

-As the owner of my own little software company I can fully understand the interest of a company to protect its intellectual property, copyrights, patents, whatsoever, and the need to give the user guidance on the lifetime of the grinding rings.
-But as a bachelor of administrative law I also think this is not a one way street.
+I can fully understand the interest of a company to protect its intellectual property, copyrights, patents, whatsoever, and the need to give the user guidance on the lifetime of the grinding rings.
+But I also think this is not a one way street.
 The interests and rights of a company end where the interests and rights of their customers start.
 Where that exact border is, must be defined by the society through the lawmaker and not by companies or customers.

 That said.
 Yes, i am „messing into chip and cycle setup made by Sparx“.
 But the relevant question for me is, whether this setup by Sparx is lawful.
 And there I strongly believe this is currently only tolerated (meaning it would be even lawful to reverse engineer the firmware) and will be unlawful from mid 2026 on in the EU.